Dugtri02/spotlight/PRIVACY.md

 Data is retained only as long as necessary for the bot to operate.
 Guild owners may request a data purge.

 ## 5. Data Removal Requests
-Guild owners may request a purge of their guild's data by contacting support in the official [support server](https://discord.gg/Dt8jxXsXwe) and proving ownership of the guild.
+Guild owners may request a purge of their account or guild's data by contacting support in the official [support server](https://discord.gg/Dt8jxXsXwe) and proving ownership of the guild.

 ## 6. Removal and Purge
 We reserve the right to remove the bot from any guild and to purge data when necessary, with or without notice.